TylerD-IT/Splunk-ADDC-Lab/README.md

 ## Objective

-The Splunk & Active Directory project aimed to establish a controlled environment for simulating and detecting cyber attacks.
+The Splunk project / lab aimed to establish a controlled environment for simulating and detecting cyber attacks.
 The primary focus was to ingest and analyze logs within a Security Information and Event Management (SIEM) system, generating test telemetry to mimic real-world attack scenarios.
 This hands-on experience was designed to deepen understanding of network security, attack patterns, and defensive strategies.

 ### Skills Learned